Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsubsection{Sensitivity analysis on sampling purity}

-Except the impact of sampling size, we also consider data purity as a potential determinant in the performance of inverse PINN training.
-Given that real-world data collection frequently encounters the challenge of noise or impurities, we assess the resilience of PINNs against such imperfections by introducing Gaussian noise at varying intensities of 1\% (C1 case), 3\% (C2 case), and 5\% (C3 case) to the pristine base case data The corresponding training outcomes detailed in Table \ref{tab:inverse_cases}.
+Beyond the impact of sampling size, given that real-world data collection frequently encounters the challenge of noise or impurities, we assessed the resilience of PINNs against such imperfections by introducing Gaussian noise at varying intensities of 1\% (C1 case), 3\% (C2 case), and 5\% (C3 case) into the pristine base case data.
+The corresponding training outcomes detailed in Table\ref{tab:inverse_cases}.
+Our results indicated that PINNs could successfully estimate the unknown parameter $M$ despite slight data corruption.
+For better visualization, errors and losses of these four cases were plotted in Figure.\ref{fig:inverse_errors_impurity}.
+In the noise-free base case, the error and loss were recorded at 1.18\% and 6.17E-05, respectively.
+The introduction of 1\% noise slightly altered the results to an error of 1.00\% (lower than that of the base case, likely attributable to sampling variability) and a loss of 1.41E-04.
+At a 3\% noise level, the error and loss increased to 1.33\% and 9.63E-04, respectively.
+With 5\% noise level, the most corrupted scenario, the results further deteriorated to an error of 2.48\% and a loss of 2.74E-03.

-It can be seen that PINNs successfully estimate the unknown parameter $M$ despite slight data corruption.
-For better visualization, errors and losses of four cases in this group are plotted in Fig. \ref{fig:inverse_errors_impurity}.
-In the noise-free base case, the error and loss stand at 1.18\% and 6.17E-05, respectively.
-The introduction of 1\% noise slightly alters the results to an error of 1.00\% (lower than that of the base case, attributable to sampling variability) and a loss of 1.41E-04.
-At a 3\% noise level, the error and loss are 1.33\% and 9.63E-4, respectively.
-The 5\% noise level, the most corrupted, results in an error of 2.48\% and a loss of 2.74E-03.
-Although the overall trend does indicate that increasing corruption impairs PINN solution accuracy, the error and loss values, even at 5\% noise, remain relatively modest.
-The tolerance of PINN training to minor noise interference enhances their applicability in real-world scenarios where data often comes with inherent inaccuracies.
+Despite the apparent trend that increased corruption impaired PINN solution accuracy, the error and loss values, even at a 5\% noise level, remained relatively modest.
+This demonstrated the robustness of PINN training against minor noise interference, enhancing their applicability in real-world scenarios where data often comes with inherent inaccuracies.